 - Brachial plexus (C5-T1) – innervates the upper limb with nerves such as median, ulnar, radial, musculocutaneous, axillary

-- Lumbosacral plexus (L1-L4) – innervates the muscles and the skin of the abdomen and pelvis, as well as thigh muscles via iliohypogastric, ilioinguinal, genitofemoral, lateral femoral cutaneous, obturator, femoral nerves
+- Lumbar plexus (L1-L4) – innervates the muscles and the skin of the abdomen and pelvis, as well as thigh muscles via iliohypogastric, ilioinguinal, genitofemoral, lateral femoral cutaneous, obturator, femoral nerves

 - Sacral plexus (S1-S4, with branches from L4, L5) – innervates the muscles and skin of parts of the pelvis, posterior thigh, lower leg and foot via the following nerves; gluteal, sciatic, posterior femoral cutaneous, pudenal, nerve to piriformis, nerve to obturator internus, and nerve to quadratus femoris.